JohnAllsopp/Atomizer/README.md

 		options.iterateRecusively = true;
 		options.deep = true;

-3. Call atomizer.atomize on an element, with the optiosn you want
+3. Call atomizer.atomize on an element, with the options you want

 		atomizer.atomize(document.body, options)